 What is a condo?

-- A condominium is an individual unit located in a building with other individual units.
+- A condominium is a private, individual unit located in a building with other individual units.

 - Unlike an apartment, a condo is owned by its resident, not rented from a landlord.